Ronnilants/m431_ap24a_Jetpack/README.md

 ### product description

 Jetpack Adventures is an exciting 2D endless runner game where the player controls a character equipped with a jetpack.
-Jetpack Adventures is perfect for fans of fast-paced.
+Jetpack Adventures is perfect for fans of fast-paced games.

 story:
 This game is about a man named Mr.Astronaut.
 Countless meteorites fall into the earth's atmosphere and Mr.astronaut has to avoid them with his jetpack, otherwise he will die.